provenstyle/provenstyle.github.io/source/_posts/2013-08-19-registering-asp-dot-net.markdown

 categories:
 ---

-Every time I have set up a new development evnironment in the last three years I have forgotten to register Asp.net with IIS.
-When I was first learning it would derail me for for a quite a while.
+Every time I have set up a new development environment in the last three years I have forgotten to register Asp.net with IIS.
+When I was first learning it would derail me for a quite a while.
 I have done it so many times now that I recognize what is going on when I see the errors, but it is still irritating.
 What was that command again?
-I am putting it here so I never have to google it again!
+I am putting it here so I never have to Google it again!

 	aspnet_regiis

-"Not a recognized command!", you say?
+"Not a recognized command!" you say?
 Yes, you have to change directories into the .net version that you are using.

 	cd C:\Windows\Microsoft.NET\Framework\v4.0.30319